IncrediDev/AHKLagswitch/README.md

 # AHKLagswitch
-Simple AHK Lagswitch Default key is [Insert] Key
+Simple Roblox AHK Lagswitch Default key is [Insert] Key

+Run the Setup file as Administrator to add the firewall bypass to enable/disable the connection to roblox